 Our positive, social, immersive environment.

-*At SLC, our program is has earned a 99% retention rate among students because of its positive, social, immersive environment.
 The college experience at SLC includes a variety of courses on and off campus.

 The mentors we choose to be part of the SLC program are the most accomplished, outgoing, involved students on the campus...members of Greek life, sports teams, dance teams, art clubs—students who can bring unique perspectives and fun interactions to the SLC classroom.
 Mentors may be matched with a particular student or work as a group playing a role in unifying students and creating a dynamic, social classroom environment.